-Launched in 2005, Roblox’s popularity among gamers 8-years-old and up has exploded, and it is now the No. 1 gaming site for kids and teens, according to ComScore.
+Launched in 2006, Roblox’s popularity among gamers 8-years-old and up has exploded, and it is now one of the top online entertainment platforms for kids and teens, according to comScore.
 But Roblox isn’t actually a game.
-It’s a platform that allows anyone to create an online game using Roblox’s game design tools known as Roblox Studio.
-In a way Roblox is similar to YouTube – it gives people the tools to create digital content, and a place to share their creations with the public.
+It’s a platform that allows anyone to create their own online games by using its game design tool known as Roblox Studio.
+In a way, Roblox is similar to YouTube – it gives people the tools to create digital content and a place to share and enjoy content from others.

-Creators have published over 29 million games on Roblox, which is available on Xbox, PC and on iOS, Android and Kindle Fire devices as well as virtual reality headsets.
-The most popular games attract hundreds of thousands of players each day with the top game currently, Jailbreak, surpassing 100,000 concurrent players at its peak.
+Creators have published millions of games on the platform, which is available on Xbox One, personal computers, iOS, Android and Kindle Fire devices, as well as virtual reality headsets.
+The most popular games attract hundreds of thousands of players each day.
+Top games like Jailbreak can attract more than 100,000 concurrent players at peak times.

-Most Roblox games are multiplayer experiences.
-This social aspect is one of the reasons Roblox calls itself a “social platform for play.”
+Roblox games are social, multiplayer experiences.
 In fact, Roblox could be your child’s first experience with digital socializing.
 Players can comment and converse with other players inside a game and also chat with their friends on Roblox.
-Parents can turn off Roblox’s social features.
-(See “Roblox’s Social Features” Roblox also has a parent’s guide at corp.roblox.com/parents).
+Parents can turn off Roblox’s social features (see the sidebar “Roblox’s Social Features” Roblox also has a parent’s guide at corp.roblox.com/parents).

-While Roblox’s social features can be nerve-wracking for parents, they also provide a hands-on opportunity for parents to help kids develop good digital habits that will last a lifetime.
+While Roblox’s social features can create some anxiety for parents, they also provide a hands-on opportunity for parents to help kids develop good digital habits that will last a lifetime.
 That’s important, considering that — at some point — your child is likely to use other social networking platforms that don’t offer parental controls.